-Annual Pledges for 2022 are currently being received.
+Annual Pledges for 2023 are currently being received.
 Good Samaritan is a strong and vibrant community of faith.
 With the resources at hand when the pandemic began, we immediately launched online worship and connected on Zoom.
 We have worshipped outdoors when possible.
 Our small groups and youth ministry thrive online and in-person.
 We continue to reach out beyond Cedar Bluff Road, with our FISH Ministry (groceries for those in need), feeding the homeless at the Volunteer Ministry Center, and supporting Family Promise.
 Pastoral care continues in ways that honor safety and the needs of parishioners in the midst of crisis or celebration.
 Discussion groups and Adult Formation help us connect, learn, and grow our love in action.
 We are grateful for this community and for the opportunity to serve in these trying times.
 There is much we can do together.
-At the end of 2021, we are looking forward to less in the way of pandemic protocols in the months ahead.
 Please join us in strengthening Good Samaritan’s mission and ministry by making a pledge.

 What is a pledge?

 A pledge is an offering to God and a commitment to give financially for the church’s ministry in the coming year.
 It is a sign that you belong here.
 Your pledge is an investment in The Church of the Good Samaritan as your spiritual home and as a place of welcome and service to others.
 Together, our giving touches lives within our parish, the community, and the world, planting the seeds for tomorrow with care so future generations experience God’s grace here.